ianmorris13/weathervsphenology/README.md

 ## Tools and Skills Required

-I hope to become better at machine learning, database management, complex visualizations, website building, and modeling.
-These skills will help me greatly in this project and additionally further in my career.
+Web scrapping, machine learning, database management, complex visualizations, website building, and modeling are required for this project.

-Packages may include; Mesa, plotly, matplotlib, pandas, sqlite3, numpy, scikit-learn, seaborn, and anymore I might encounter.
+Packages may include; Mesa, plotly, matplotlib, pandas, sqlite3, numpy, scikit-learn, seaborn, and possibly others.

 ## What You Will Learn

-I hope to learn how to create attractive websites and present data in a format that's easily digestible.
-In addition, I hope to forcast the future of this interaction between weather and Californian plant species using machine learning, or provide an Agent Based Model with this data.
-Lastly, I hope this project will help better my self-teaching skills in my future with programming languages.
+We hope to learn how to create attractive websites and present data in a format that's easily digestible.
+In addition, we hope to forecast the future of this interaction between weather and Californian plant species using machine learning models, or provide an Agent Based Model with this data.

 ## Risks

-A risk that I may encounter stems from the fact that ecological systems are often super hard to predict due to their multifaceted data.
-There are many variables that go into the growth of an organism, meaning there are also many variables that I could possibly not even think of to include, as well as variables that I include that will make my data unnecessarily complicated.
-This will become especially apparent with any models or forecasts I may run, whether it be through regression or agent-based modeling.
+A risk that we may encounter stems from the fact that ecological systems are often challenging to predict due to their multifaceted data.
+There are many variables that go into the growth of an organism, meaning there are also many variables that can affect plant growth which may skew the predictions.
+This will become especially apparent with any models or forecasts we may run, whether it be through regression or agent-based modeling.

 ## Ethics

-All projects we undertake involve decisions about whose interests matter; which problems are important; and which tradeoffs are considered acceptable.
-Take some time to reflect on the potential impacts of your product on its users and the broader world.
-If you can see potential biases or harms from your work, describe some of the ways in which you will work to mitigate them.

-Now there may be some things that could possibly arise from this project like leading to exploitation of certain groups or leading others astray from the truth.

-The ethics of this project seem straight foward.
-I can act like this is one hundred percent foolproof, and can only benefit those who desire to preserve the native plant ecology of California.
-But like everything in this world, things have biases and you tend to only see them a certain way.
-I could try to see the consequences of this project from a different point of view...
+The effect humans have on the climate and ecological systems is important to many.
+There are many organizations and activists whom advocate for government officials to reduce the harm we cause.
+Providing data and information on the further damage that climate change can have may provide more support to make an environmental difference.

+Those who may appeal to further work and analysis in climate change are companies that produce the most environmental harm.
+If government officials decide to place in more regulations on, for example, the waste companies produce, those companies will be financially hurt.

 ### Some thoughts that may question the ethics of my project: